-On August 30, 2017, the Company closed a private placement of 8,333,333 units at a price of \$0.06 per unit for gross proceeds of \$500,000.
-Each unit consists of one common share and one share purchase warrant exercisable into one common share at a price of \$0.07 during the first year and \$0.08 during years two and three.
+IV) On December 27, 2017, the Company closed a private placement of 1,250,000 units at a price of \$0.60 per unit for gross proceeds of \$750,000.
+Each unit consists of one common share and one half of one share purchase warrant.
+Each whole warrant is exercisable into one common share at a price of \$0.70 with an expiry date of three years after the closing date.
+The Company used the residual method to value the share purchase warrants, allocating a value of \$nil.